TuringLab/landing-page/README.md

 The `class="greeting"` is used in the next section.

-Save your work and refresh the broswer page.
+Save your work and **reload your page**, how does your website look?

 ### Adding a Style